 In everything that’s yet to be you

-André Breton, “I dream I see you endlessly superimposed upon yourself,” from The Air of the Water, in Bill Zavatsky and Zack Rogow, translated by
+André Breton, “I dream I see you endlessly superimposed upon yourself,” from The Air of the Water, in Earthlight, translated by Bill Zavatsky and Zack Rogow

 In this poem, Breton creates a dreamlike collage of his beloved at various moments in her life, layering each sequence on the next.
 To generate an image such as “You jump rope/Long enough so that the one green butterfly that haunts the peaks of Asia/Can appear at the top of the invisible stairway,” no amount of editing or rewriting is of use.
 Only the first-take, last-take method of writing, where the author doesn’t stanch the mind’s spring of creativity, is effective.
 Scholars have gone over Breton’s drafts and found that he edited very little.
 Ben Jonson famously said of the legend that Shakespeare never blotted a line of his scripts, “Would he had blotted a thousand!”
 Maybe Breton should have edited his writings more.
 But when the spontaneous method of composition works, it produces a unique and loose weave of language, an amazing texture that a more laborious method usually can’t reproduce.
 This is the few-minutes version of finishing a poem.

 But there are other types of writing that require a much more time-consuming process.
 James Joyce reportedly took 17 years to write Finnegans Wake, and there is a story that he was still making edits until the publisher’s messenger snatched the overdue manuscript out of his hands.
 Elizabeth Bishop’s book The Complete Poems: 1927–1979 is all of 287 pages, meaning she only produced an average of one page of poetry every two months.

 Certain types of writing just can’t be done quickly, because the texture of language requires a very tight weave that can only be accomplished with many drafts, and much revision: